pstetz/Kaggle/README.md

 I've actually decided against putting these solutions to my github.
 I've done the tutorial, but I can't keep the data here to run everything locally.

-In it's place I'm putting a SQL assignment that my friend gave from his UC Berkeley DS100 class
+In it's place I'm putting a SQL assignment that my friend gave from his UC Berkeley DS100 class.
+This course seems to not need the data locally, it can fetch it from a server.
+I should figure out how to do that.